 0.0012 % – the chance of dying from an accidental drowning

 0.0012 % – the chance of dying from a fire or smoke inhalation

 0.0012-0.0006% – ALCL from breast implants

 12.2% – the chance of breast cancer with or without implants (1 in 8 women)

-The chance of breast cancer appears to be 10,000 times more likely with the current information we presently have available.
+The possibility of breast cancer appears to be 10,000 times more likely with the current information we presently have available.

-In conclusion, although it has come to light that there have been a number of patients who developed ALCL in the setting of having a previous breast augmentation, no causal or linked relationship has been demonstrated.
-The risks are extremely low and are not currently linked to the presence of breast implants.
-Both the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery has not recommended a change in current practice or in how breast augmentation procedures are performed.
+In conclusion, although it has come to light that there have been several patients who developed ALCL in the setting of having a previous breast augmentation, no causal or linked relationship has been demonstrated.
+The risks are extremely low and are not currently connected to the presence of breast implants.
+Both the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery has not recommended a change in current practice or how breast augmentation procedures are performed.